FangYingLi/computationalphysics_N2013301020027/README.md

 ##**Welcome!
 My name is Li Fangying.**<p>
-This is my first time to use linux symtem and I have no experience of programming before.
+This is my first time to use linux symtem and I have no experience of programming before.<p>
 But I find programming is really an interesting thing, especially on python.
-Learning it sometimes troubles me or confuses me, but it's still a joyful process.
-I'm fascinated by it!
+Learning it sometimes troubles me or confuses me, but it's still a joyful process. <p>
+I'm fascinated by it!<p>

 ##**Assignment List**
 ###chapter 1